 Without warning, he found himself dealing with an unexpected nuisance.

-- “Use ‘nuisance’ in a sentence.”
+- “Use the word ‘nuisance’ in a sentence.”

 3. Use Active Questioning Strategies